ChrisChinchilla/Chip-Shop/_concepts/choice.md

 title: Choice
 ---

-Applies to a current product of your choice, unless specified.
+Depending on the context of the card, 'choice' applies to a current product of your choice or a quantity of resources of your choice.